A double-dimensional approach to formal category theory: Yoneda embeddings

-\end{corollary} \begin{proof} Since the companion $(\yon_C \of f)_*$ exists, it follows from the previous proposition that $f^\sharp$ has a right adjoint that is given by $\cur{(\yon_C \of f)_*}$.
-But the latter equals $\ps f$ by definition: see \eqref{definition of ps f}.
-For the second assertion take $f^\sharp \coloneqq \cur K$ as given by the yoneda axiom.
-That it forms the pointwise weak left Kan extension of $\yon_C \of f$ along $\yon_{A*}$ follows from applying the vertical pasting lemma (\lemref{vertical pasting lemma}) to the cartesian cell defining $\cur K$ composed with the cocartesian cell above. \end{proof}
+The right adjoint to $f^\sharp$ exists if and only if the companion $\hmap{(\yon_C \of f)_*}A{\ps C}$ does, in which case $\map{\ps f}{\ps C}{\ps A}$, as defined in \eqref{definition of ps f}, forms the right adjoint. \end{proposition} \begin{proof} For the first assertion take $f^\sharp \dfn \cur K$ as given by the yoneda axiom.
+That it forms the pointwise weak left Kan extension of $\yon_C \of f$ along $\yon_{A*}$ follows from applying the vertical pasting lemma (\lemref{vertical pasting lemma}) to the cartesian cell defining $\cur K$ composed with the cocartesian cell above.

+The `if'"/part of the second assertion: since the companion $(\yon_C \of f)_*$ exists, it follows from the previous proposition that $f^\sharp$ has a right adjoint that is given by $\cur{(\yon_C \of f)_*}$.
+For the final assertion above notice that the latter is isomorphic to $\ps f$ by definition: see \eqref{definition of ps f}.